The Clear Edge

 Create a weekly time budget:

-One coach discovered she spent 18% of her time on her 3% Levers (closing calls and program delivery).
-She cut 15 activities scoring 1-4, freed 22 hours weekly, and reallocated to 3% Levers.
-Within 8 weeks, revenue increased from $38K to $56K monthly (47% growth).
+One coach discovered she spent 18% of her time on her 3% Levers, which were closing calls and program delivery.
+She cut 15 activities that scored between 1 and 4, freed 22 hours a week, and reallocated those hours to her 3% Levers.
+Within 8 weeks, her revenue increased from $38K to $56K per month, a 47% lift.
 Same total hours.
 Different allocation.

-Result by the end of Day 4: Complete time reallocation plan showing current vs. target hours on 3% Levers, elimination plan for low-impact activities, and weekly time budget.
+Result by the end of Day 4: a complete time reallocation plan that shows current versus target hours on 3% Levers, a clear elimination plan for low-impact activities, and a weekly time budget.

 Days 5-7: Implementation

 Execute your new time allocation.
-Track actual vs. target.
+Track actual time versus your target.
 Adjust and protect.

 Day 5: Elimination